MatthewLoller/VeribasePlugin/docs/json-examples.md

 `groupIronClanName` is only sent when the player is a GIM and has the advanced setting `Send GIM Clan Name` enabled.
 The `discordUser` object is only sent when Discord is open and the advanced setting `Send Discord Profile` is enabled.

-Note: The examples below omit `playerName`, `accountType`, and `dinkAccountHash` keys because they are always the same.
+Note: The examples below omit `playerName`, `accountType`, and `veribaseAccountHash` keys because they are always the same.

 ### Deaths